24 Hour Fitness Files for Bankruptcy - CFO

-24 Hour Fitness has filed for Chapter 11 bankruptcy protection in Delaware citing fallout from the COVID-19 pandemic that forced it to close its gyms across the U.S. in the middle of March.
+24 Hour Fitness has filed for Chapter 11 bankruptcy protection in Delaware citing fallout from the COVID-19 pandemic that forced it to close its gyms across the United States in the middle of March.

 The company permanently closed 100 gyms in the U.S. and has about 300 remaining.
 It expects a majority of its locations to be reopened by the end of June.